 *Copies are available in the FMT library and students are informed of this at registration.

-The cost of textbooks and supplies is estimated at a maximum of $200.00 per semester.
+The cost of textbooks and supplies is estimated at $100.00 per semester.

-The number of teaching and examination days is set by the ministère de l'Éducation, du Loisir et du Sport du Québec.
+The number of teaching and examination days is set by the ministère de l'Education et l'Enseignement supérieur.
 The sessional dates vary from year to year.
 At the present time, each semester has 75 teaching days and 7 days of exams.

 Last day for withdrawal or course additions:

 Information and assistance is available daily at the Macdonald Campus Student Service Centre (Centennial Centre CC1-124) for all students concerning government aid programs (includes all Canadian provinces), McGill Loans and Bursaries, and the Work Study Program.
-During the academic year (September to April) appointments are available with the Loan Administrator for information concerning funding, debt management, budget counselling and the McGill Loans and Bursaries Program.
-Please call 514-398-7992 for details or to make an appointment with our Loan Administrator.
+During the academic year (September to April) appointments are available with the Financial Aid Counselor for information concerning funding, debt management, budget counseling and the McGill Loans and Bursaries Program.
+Please visit their website for details or to make an appointment with the Financial Aid Counselor.

-For more details about: Government aid programs, McGill Loans and Bursaries, Debt Management, Budget Counselling, Work Study Program, Scholarships and External awards, please visit the Scholarships and Student Aid Office.
+For more details about: Government aid programs, McGill Loans and Bursaries, Debt Management, Budget Counseling, Work Study Program, Scholarships and External awards, please visit the McGill Scholarships and Student Aid Office.

 All applicants for McGill aid must apply for maximum government aid or other assistance for which they are eligible.
-For Quebec students, please consult on-line Aide financiere aux etudes (Student Aid) at www.afe.gouv.qc.ca.
+For Quebec students, please consult Aide Financière aux études (Student Aid).
+The program code for AFE student loan applications is 152.B0 and our institution code is 699600 (Macdonald College) specifically for the Farm Management and Technology Program.

 To indicate your interest in residence accommodation, simply check off "yes" in response to the question regarding residence accommodation on the admission application form.
-Once you have been offered admission to McGill University, and you have confirmed this offer with your tuition deposit, a full residence application will open in MINERVA.
+Once you have been offered admission to McGill University, and you have confirmed this offer with your tuition deposit, a full residence application will be available in Minerva.